abhinav4848/_Obsidian-Others-Projects/ReadMe.md

+I have recently moved this content away from the default directory I had.
+The default directory will now be only for my own person
-I have rece# Lizard Men From Outer Space
+# Lizard Men From Outer Space

 This is a notes collection obtained from an obsidian user's forum posts.
 Enter here: [[002- Zettelkasten]].
 Source: [Obsidian Forum](https://forum.obsidian.md/t/obsidian-zettelkasten/1999)